MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Financials/New-MgFinancialCompany.md

 ### -Accounts
 .
-To construct, see NOTES section for ACCOUNTS properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for ACCOUNTS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphAccount[]